SuzZ84/SuzZ84/README.md

 - 👋 Hi, I’m SuzZ from Kajaani, Finland.
-- 👀 I’m interested in programming development, C++, Python, PHP, JS also just have to learn in some point <3
+- 👀 I’m interested in programming development, and different kinds of programming methods.
-- 🌱 I’m currently learning C++, python, PHP.. all kind of mad coding skillz :D
+- 🌱 I’m have learned so far, C++, Python, PHP, Javascript: And have used: Laravel(Blade), Vue.js, HMTL, CSS, Bootstrap.
-- 💞️ I’m looking to collaborate on evertyhing including programmig developing and fixes.
+- 💞️ My dream is to be a fullstack developer.
 - 📫 How to reach me Tiia744@gmail.com ✨